heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 - A place you don't feel comfortable/safe
 - A place where you can't ask questions
 - A place where you can't take anything away
-- If you have a problem with the course, we will do my best to fix it.
+- If you have a problem with the course, we will do our best to fix it.

 We will not take presences during this course.
 If you are done, you are free to go but we would appreciate if you try to help your classmates instead!